Updated January 2019

 - Does this college feel right?
 Why/why not?

-The admitted student campus visit is far more evaluative than the more exploratory, traditional visit a student goes on prior to applying to college.
+Finally, both parents and students should remember that the admitted student campus visit is far more evaluative than the more exploratory, traditional visit.
+This stage of decision-making is a lot like a chess game, with lots of thinking ahead, and various strategies.
 The important thing to remember is that college really is what you make of it.
 Wherever you enroll, you will find tremendous opportunities to learn, grow, and connect.
-Make your choice, then make it work.

 John Carpenter blogs at Ask John About College and is author of Going Geek: What Every Smart Kid (and Every Smart Parent) Should Know About College Admissions.